devoctomy/djabstraction.com/_posts/2021-04-05-warmupsessions_03.md

 comments: true
 ---

 This month I've decided to go for Progressive House, mixing up a collection of more sombre sounding tracks, with some splashes of uplifting vocals.
-My favourite tracks in the mix are Chasing Stars by Dave Ralph, Mahe by FUlltone for the ominous sounding melody and of course Never Let You Go by A-Mase / Miser Monj as I just love the emotional vocals at that point in the mix.
+My favourite tracks in the mix are 'Chasing Stars' by 'Dave Ralph', 'Mahe' by 'Fulltone' for the ominous sounding melody and of course 'Never Let You Go' by 'A-Mase / Miser Monj' as I just love the emotional vocals at that point in the mix.

 Anyway I hope you enjoy it, it's taken me quite a few attempts to get this right, which is mainly due to me making stupid mistakes but hey, I got there in the end and it's the journey that counts right?